How to Open a Marijuana Dispensary in Nevada

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-Even though marijuana is still a Schedule I drug under federal law, States have enacted their own laws regulating cannabis.
-Most States still prohibit the sale and use of marijuana, but some states allow it.
-Several states have passed laws legalizing the consumption and sale of medical marijuana.
-A few others have legalized both the medical and recreational sale and use of cannabis.
+Even though marijuana is still a Schedule I drug under federal law, states have enacted their own laws regulating cannabis.
+A majority of states have passed laws legalizing the consumption and sale of medical marijuana.
+Several others have legalized both medical and recreational marijuana.

 |